Quick Take: Top 8 Mobile Learning Terms You Should Know

 - It’s a very good idea to follow some relevant people and organizations on Twitter, Facebook, or subscribe to their newsletters, when available.
 To name a few we’ve not already mentioned,Smashing Magazine, The WHATWG community, Chrome Dev Relations, and David Travis

 Responsive Design or adaptive design is one of the advantages enabled by HTML5.
-Luckily, developments in HTML5 mean we can now develop a single eLearning course which will work on all devices.
-It’s when onscreen content automatically changes layout depending on the screen size and resolution it’s being displayed on.
-If we design a course with this feature, layout re-arranges itself so the text remains the same size and the course still has an intuitive layout.
+Luckily, developments in HTML5 mean we can now develop a single eLearning course which will work on many devices.
+Onscreen content automatically changes layout depending on the screen size and resolution it’s being displayed on.
+Layout re-arranges itself so the text remains the same size and the course still has an intuitive layout.
 Learners are able to access the same course on a range of devices and still get a great learning experience.

 Watch this quick video to have a clearer idea of how this works.